Perilous Pond

 “Trees enough remain to shade the visitor from the heat of the sun on the brink.
-On a summer evening it is amusing to survey the conduct of the bathers; some boldly dive, others timorous stand and then descend step by step, unwilling and slow; choice swimmers attract attention by divings and somersets, and the whole sheet of water sometimes rings with merriment.
+On a summer evening it is amusing to survey the conduct of the bathers; some boldly dive, others timorous stand and then descend step by step, unwilling and slow; choice swimmers attract attention by divings and somersaults, and the whole sheet of water sometimes rings with merriment.
 Every fine Thursday and Saturday afternoon in the summer columns of Bluecoat boys, more than a score in each, headed by their respective beadles, arrive and some half strip themselves ‘ere they reach their destination.
 The rapid plunges they make into the Pool and their hilarity in the bath testify their enjoyment of the tepid fluid.”

 The pool was closed in 1850 and built over.
 Its gives its name to the nearby Peerless Street and Bath Street and obliquely to the Old Fountain public house.